-Total revenues increased by \$8,204,124 (5.00%) which is mostly attributed to several factors, the most significant of which are: CARES Act grant money received in 2020 (operating grants and contributions) capital grants and contributions (mostly related to infrastructure improvements), an increase in collections of sales taxes, and an increase in miscellaneous revenues primarily due to refunds and dividends received from the Ohio Bureau of Workers; Compensation (BWC).
-The only significant decreases in revenues were charges for services and sales, mostly due to a decline in Sheriff's Department fines and fees, and investment income as a result of reduced interest rates and changes in the fair value of the County's investments
+Total revenues decreased by \$1,487,733 (0.86%) which is mostly attributed to several factors including: a reduction in CARES Act grant money received in 2021 compared to 2020 (operating grants and contributions), capital grants and contributions (mostly related to infrastructure improvements), a reduction in miscellaneous revenues primarily due to 2020 refunds and dividends received from the Ohio Bureau if Workers' Compensation (BWC), and a decline in investment income as a result of reduced interest rates and changes in the fair value of the County's investments.
+Revenue increased were attributable to: reimbursable charges for the County Board of Developmental Disabilities (charges for services and sales), collections of property and sales taxes, and unrestricted grants and entitlements due to casino tax and other shared revenue distributions from the State.